OAXFoundation/OpenANXToken/SecurityAudit.md

     // _value amount.
 If this function is called again it overwrites the
     // current allowance with _value.
     // ------------------------------------------------------------------------
-    function approve(
+    // BK Ok - There is the double spending attack but this is of low risk function approve(
         address _spender,
         uint _amount